Martin Grove Brumbaugh

+Brumbaugh was an elected member of the American Philosophical Society.
+He was also president of the Pennsylvania German Society in 1927.

 Brumbaugh died of a heart attack on March 14, 1930, while playing golf on vacation in Pinehurst, North Carolina.

 Legacy

 Brumbaugh Hall is one of the 14 residence halls in the East Halls area of the Pennsylvania State University University Park campus, all named after Pennsylvania Governors.
 In the college town of Río Piedras, Puerto Rico, Calle Brumbaugh is a street named after Brumbaugh.
-He was president of the Pennsylvania German Society in 1927.

-The Dr. Martin G. Brumbaugh Graded School, in Santa Isabel, Puerto Rico, named for him, is listed on the National Register of Historic Places.
+Two schools are named for him in Puerto Rico: the Dr. Martin G. Brumbaugh Graded School in Santa Isabel and the Escuela Brambaugh in San Juan.
+Both are listed on the National Register of Historic Places.